dumpsayamrat/repotest/README.md

 - ### EXPERIENCE
      # Proteus Technologies (July 2016 - November 2016)
-     > Experienced in Django framework, AngularJs framework(es6),  ReactJs, Django and AngularJs unit test and node package manager (npm) for javascript test runner, build es6 and css minify
+     - Implement web application based on RESTful and Microservice architecture.
+     - Using Django web framework for development Backend and API.
+     - Using AngularJS framework for development Frontend and UI.
+     - Using Gulp for frontend tasks management.
+     - Using Scrum practice for new features development process.
+     - Using Kanban practice for maintenance process.

 - ### EDUCATION
     # University Of Phayao
     Bachelor of Engineering in Software Engineering (2013 - 2016)
-    > Focused on Software Engineering, the application of engineering to the design, development, implementation, testing and maintenance of software in a systematic method
+     - Focused on Software Engineering, the application of engineering to the design, development, implementation, testing and maintenance of software in a systematic method.
+     - Implement "PhayaoPortal" is web application Using Laravel framework and Elasticsearch.
+     - Implement "Jump framework" is CRUD code generator for Spring framework.

 - ### SENOIR PROJECT
     # Jump Framework